Family Therapy in Treatment

 - Group sessions where the family, the client included, meets and discusses issues surrounding the addiction, recovery and their familial relationships.

-- Intensive family education sessions which often include family activities aimed at teaching them healthier ways of interacting with each other.
+- Intensive family education sessions which often include family activities aimed at teaching them healthier ways to interact with each other.

 - Individual counseling where the therapist has one-on-one sessions with spouses or children of recovering addicts.